-It is the fastest week in media, ladies and gentlemen, is the most listened to radio talk show in America.
+It is the fastest week in media, ladies and gentlemen.

-It's the most talked about Radio Talk Show in America.
+It's the most talked about radio talk show in America.

 That's right.

-And I mentioned Jonah Goldberg's column at National Review.
+Now, I mentioned Jonah Goldberg's column at National Review.

-That's not no, I didn't make up the word.
+That's not, no, I didn't make up the word.

-You've never heard of concomitantly?
+You've never heard it concommittingly?

 Look it up.

-Meaning it looks the same in the New York Post as it does at National Review.
+Meaning, it looks the same in the New York Post as it does at National Review.

 Same words.